 One year on New Year’s Eve I drove and made great money because all the drivers in the area couldn’t get on.
 The app wouldn’t let them turn on, and for some reason it let me.
 The problem for me was at the end of the night it wouldn’t let me go offline, but that’s a different problem.

 What this shows me is it’s crucially important to have as many possible apps available as possible.
 Uber is typically the busiest, however, if everyone is on there and the app crashes you’ll be happy to have another option on the ready.

 Some of our favorites?
 Obviously, rideshare (Uber and Lyft) simply because more people want to be out and about.
 However, don’t discount grocery shopping services like Instacart (people want to grill at home!) or DoorDash (ordering out because they don’t feel like cooking!)

 Take a look at our recommended services to work for here!

 2) Pay Attention to Events in Your Area

 It may be easy to think July 4th is the event, but there are so many things going on.
 You have the people going to the bars, you have people needing rides to family BBQ, some going to the beach, and don’t forget the fireworks.

 A quick Google search can help you find out what’s going on in your city, and more importantly what time things are happening.
 If the fireworks get done at 10 it makes no sense to get there and stay at 7, you’ll want to spend this time shuttling people (and then back from) the event.

 Start researching a few days up to the actual holiday, as plans can change and new events pop up last minute.

-This year the 4th falls on a Sunday, so people are likely to be celebrating all weekend, and especially on the 4th since they don’t have to go to work the next morning.
+This year the 4th falls on a Monday, so people are likely to be celebrating all weekend, and especially on the 4th itself.
 Take advantage.